Rolando-Barbella/ES6-Fundamentals/README.md

 car.fasts() // slow;
 ```
 ##Spread operator
-You can get rid of an array in the most easy way you can ever imagine and off course do more complex things.
+You can get rid of an array in the most easy way you can ever imagine and of course do more complex things.

 ```javascript
   console.log(...[1,2,3]);// 1,2,3